Botpress Review

 Native website widget of Botpress, that you can adjust to your own branding

-You can fully customize the look of this widget by using CSS (styling programming language for websites) and can even pro-actively send messages using Javascript.
+You can fully customize this widget’s look using CSS, a web styling language.
+You can also proactively send messages using Javascript.
 A little downside of this is that you need to know how to code in these languages.

-Moreover, you can also send WhatsApp Message Templates using Botpress, but you have to code these as well.
+You can also send WhatsApp Message Templates using Botpress.
+But, you have to code these as well.

 Automatically reply with your chatbot to users who comment on your Facebook Posts